Under California law, exempt employees

 - meal breaks and rest breaks.

-You are only an exempt employee if you meet the legal definition under the California Labor Code.
+You are only an exempt employee if your job duties meet the legal definition under the California Labor Code.
 Your employer can NOT make you an exempt employee simply by

-- having you sign a contract stating that you are an exempt employee, or
+- having you sign a contract stating that you agree to be an exempt employee, or

-- paying you a salary rather than an hourly wage.
+- paying you on a salary basis rather than hourly rates.

-Below, our California employment and labor lawyers answer the following frequently asked questions about the difference between exempt and non-exempt employees in California:
+Below, our California employment and labor law attorneys answer the following frequently asked questions about the difference between exempt and non-exempt employees in California:

-- 2. Which California wage and hour laws do not apply to exempt employees?
+- 2. Which wage and hour laws do not apply to exempt employees?

-- 3. What can I do if my employer mis-classifies me as a California exempt employee?
+- 3. What can I do if my employer misclassifies me?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-The California Labor Code lists the categories of employees who are “exempt” under wage and hour law–that is, to whom overtime and other wage/hour laws do not apply.
+The California Labor Code lists the categories of employees who have exempt status under wage and hour law – that is, to whom overtime wages and other wage/hour laws do not apply.1

 1.1.
 Executive, administrative and professional employees (white-collar exemption)